Surveying Safely in England this Lockdown

 Coronavirus is commonly spread by droplets from coughs, sneezes, and speaking; the best scientific evidence available tells us that when face coverings are used correctly* they may reduce the spread of coronavirus droplets.

 *Correctly wear a face covering by ensuring that: both your nose and mouth is covered (while allowing you to breathe comfortably), the mask fits comfortably against the sides of your face, the mask is secured by head ties or ear loops.
-It’s also important to note that your face covering should be washed regularly and touched anywhere other than the head ties/ear loops as little as possible.
+It’s important to note that your face covering should be washed regularly and touched on anywhere other than the head ties/ear loops as little as possible.
 For more advice and information on face coverings, see the Government publication.

 Wash your hands or use hand sanitiser before and after entering each property, taking extra care to do this when you are visiting more than one property in a day.
 To ensure that you are not cleaning your hands just to touch something else that may have the virus on it you should also clean or wipe down tools and regular contact areas often like tape/laser measures, pens, your phone, car handles and steering wheels, etc.

 When in a property that is not vacant, work as quickly and efficiently as possible to collect the data you need, to minimise the amount of time you are in each property or in contact with other people.

 Please be aware that Easy EPC is asking our customers to leave windows and internal doors open where possible to minimise areas you must touch and increase ventilation.

 No surveys should be carried in properties where someone is isolating or exhibiting COVID-19 symptoms, or where someone has been asked to shield.
 In circumstances where a clinically vulnerable person has not been asked to shield, no face-to-face contact should be made with the clinically vulnerable person.